krichard410/salesforceCaseStudy/README.md

 ## Question 1 - LWC
  ### Solution Breakdown
- For the first question, I decided to utilize an LWC to build out a display component to show the related Contact's product details (as I prefer LWC's).
+ For the first question, I decided to utilize an LWC to build out a display component to show the related Contact's product details.
 This LWC grabs the related Contact record to the Case (if one is related), and grabs the Home Country and Product fields on the Contact record to find the associated Product Details record.
 What is displayed to the user is the Product Name, the Home Country, and the 3 fields related to that product.
 Like below:

  Note: If no contact is related to the Case, then the card will completely disappear from the right pane, nothing will be shown to the case agent.
  I have also made the related Apex class 'without sharing' so that any case agent will not have to add this Apex class to their security setup.